 Llanos de Cortez is one of the best waterfalls in Costa Rica and stands as wide as it is tall.
 Most visitors are content with capturing the stunning straight on view of this cascade, but because I've been there numerous times, I always look for a new perspective.
 This time, I found a couple trees off to the side and lowered my viewpoint to use their trunks and a curved branch to vignette the falls.

-On one of our Oregon photo tours, we hiked to Fairy Falls in the Columbia River Gorge.
+On one of my Oregon photo tours, we hiked to Fairy Falls in the Columbia River Gorge.
 Along the pathway, there are opportunities to photograph the fast-moving stream below the waterfall.
 For this shot, I used the moss-covered tree branch overhead to push the focus down onto the rushing water below, and the bank on the right side to contain the stream through the center of the image.

 Catarata Bajos del Toro is one of the tallest waterfalls in Costa Rica and plunges 300' into an ancient volcano crater below.
 Having been to Bajos del Toro multiple times, I knew I needed to find a different perspective.
 On the trail to the bottom of the falls, there's a lookout where everyone stops to shoot.
 From that spot, there's very limited open space to see the tropical waterfall, as well as a fence in the foreground to guard against falling.
 So what did I do?
 I got as low as possible, only a few inches off the ground, and shot underneath the fence using the natural surroundings to create a tunnel effect that pulls your eye directly to the waterfall.